Māori King movement: Te Rata Mahuta (1912–1933)

-Koroki Mahuta
+Koroki Mahuta (1933–1966)

 Koroki Te Rata Mahuta Tāwhiao Pōtatau Te Wherowhero was the fifth in the line of Māori kings.
 Shy and reserved, he was crowned on 8 October 1933 at the age of about 25 and accepted the role reluctantly, protesting that with so many Waikato Māori living in poverty they could not afford a king.
 Throughout his reign he came under the strong but conflicting influence of several opposing factions which created some controversies; he also notably lost a battle with politicians to keep King Country free of liquor licences.
-He hosted a brief visit by Queen Elizabeth to Tūrangawaewae on 30 December 1953; the government refused him permission to deliver a speech in which he was to make the historic step of declaring loyalty to the British Crown, but a copy of the speech was later sent to the Queen.
+He hosted a brief visit by Queen Elizabeth II to Tūrangawaewae on 30 December 1953; the government refused him permission to deliver a speech in which he was to make the historic step of declaring loyalty to the British Crown, but a copy of the speech was later sent to the Queen.
 From the late 1950s his health began to deteriorate and he died at Ngāruawāhia on 18 May 1966.

-Te Atairangikaahu
+Te Atairangikaahu (1966–2006)

 Te Atairangikaahu, daughter of Māori King Korokī Mahuta, was elected as the first Māori Queen on 23 May 1966 and served until her death on 15 August 2006.
 In the New Year Honours 1970 Te Atairangikaahu was the first Māori to be appointed a Dame Commander of the Order of the British Empire for "...outstanding services to Māori people...".
 Her 40-year reign was the longest of any Māori monarch.

-Tūheitia Paki
+Tūheitia (2006–2024)

-Following the death of his celebrated mother, Dame Te Atairangikaahu, Tūheitia Paki was sworn in as the Māori King on 21 August 2006.
-In August 2014, Tūheitia Paki created a Māori Honours System.
+Following the death of his mother, Dame Te Atairangikaahu, Tūheitia was sworn in as the Māori king on 21 August 2006.
+In August 2014, Tūheitia created a Māori Honours System.
 There are three awards: the Order of King Pootatau Te Wherowhero; the Order of the Taniwhaa; and the Illustrious Order of Te Arikinui Queen Te Atairangikaahu.

+On 30 August 2024, just over a week after his eighteenth koroneihana, Tūheitia died while recovering from heart surgery.
+He was 69.

+Nga wai hono i te po (2024–present)

+King Tuheitia's daughter and youngest child, Nga wai hono i te po, was announced by the Tekau-ma-Rua as the next monarch on 5 September 2024, the last day of his tangi.
+She is the second queen of the Kīngitanga, after her grandmother Te Arikinui Dame Te Atairangikaahu.

 Succession

 The monarch is appointed by the leaders of the iwi involved in the Kīngitanga movement on the day of the previous monarch's funeral and before the burial.

 In principle the position of Māori monarch is not hereditary.
-Thus far however, the monarchy has been hereditary in effect, as every new Māori monarch has been the previous monarch's heir by cognatic primogeniture, descending in seven generations from Pōtatau Te Wherowhero to the present Māori king.
+Thus far however, the monarchy has been hereditary in effect, as every new Māori monarch has been the child of the previous monarch, descending in seven generations from Pōtatau Te Wherowhero to the present Māori queen.
 With each successive monarch, the role of Pōtatau's family has been entrenched, although after any reign ends there is the potential for the mantle to be passed to someone from another whanau or iwi if the chiefs of the various iwi are in agreement.